Prince Hermann of Saxe-Weimar-Eisenach (1886–1964): Marriage

 Before he became disinherited, Prince Hermann desired to marry Princess Marie Bonaparte, a great heiress; he might have succeeded but for his unsavory reputation.
 Though there was a chance he would succeed to the Grand Ducal throne, Marie's father disliked Hermann for possessing an "evil" reputation, and consequently allowed her instead to marry Prince George of Greece and Denmark.
 Before her refusal, however, Hermann was able to obtain a great deal of money, as it was assumed he would soon have a great deal of wealth to spend; when it became clear there was to be no marriage, a "crash" came.
 It was these money troubles, along with other problems, that led to his disinheritance.

 Despite being disinherited, Hermann openly boasted he would travel to the United States in search of a wealthy wife, and then return to Germany and pay off his debts within a year; all this was said while staying in Zurich awaiting funds from his family.
-Instead, Hermann, now Count Ostheim, morganatically married Wanda Paola Lottero, an Italian stage actress, on 5 September 1909 in London.
+Instead, Hermann, now Count von Ostheim, morganatically married Wanda Paola Lottero (1881-1963), an Italian stage actress, on 5 September 1909 in London.
+She was the daughter of Gian Baptiste Lottero and his wife, Emilia di Montarana, dei Baroni Sarchi, member of a monor Italian nobility.
 They visited the United States on several occasions.
 They were divorced two years later, on 22 June 1911 after Wanda grew tired of supporting him with her earnings and divorced him on the grounds of financial "non-support", "cruelty", and "infidelity".
 Wanda later gained notoriety for having a short-lived affair with King Konstantínos I of the Hellenes in 1912.

 On 4 August 1918, Hermann married secondly to Suzanne Aagot Midling at Heidelberg.
 They had one surviving child before her death on 16 October 1931: